 Originally from Wyoming, Matt Miller comes to the design world with a deep understanding of construction from his years working as a carpenter and mason.
 This far-reaching range of knowledge was put to good use when he graduated from Montana State University in the spring of 2004 with a Master of Architecture degree and joined Miller Roodell Architects soon thereafter.
 For Matt, there is nothing more inspiring than the wild beauty found in the landscapes of the American West.
-Matt appreciates a good story, guitars near a campfire, sharing a laugh with friends and family, and is always looking forward to the next trip skiing, fly fishing, hiking or hunting.
+Matt appreciates a good story, guitars near a campfire, sharing a laugh with friends, his wife and three boys, and is always looking forward to the next trip skiing, fly fishing, hiking or hunting.

 Chris Clay AIA, NCARB, Project Manager

 Although Chris did not find his way to Montana as directly as some, it was a journey that has shaped his appreciation for this place nonetheless.
-Receiving his Architectural degree in 1997 from Temple University, he established his career on the East coast and has worked throughout the West honing his skills for the last 12 years.
-Joining Miller Roodell Architects in 2013, the passion for developing exceptional projects comes from his deep respect for the process of transforming design into built form.
+Receiving his Architectural degree in 1997 from Temple University, he established his career on the East coast and has worked throughout the West honing his skills.
+Joining Miller Roodell Architects, the passion for developing exceptional projects comes from his deep respect for the process of transforming design into built form.
 An avid cyclist, Chris enjoys travel with friends, off-roading on single track or jeep trail and living on the north side of Bozeman with his wife and Rottweiler.